 Selective Mutism (SM) is characterized by a persistent failure to speak in one or more social situations for at least 1 month (not limited to the first month of school).
 Children usually develop SM before the age of 5, however it may not be diagnosed until school-age when the disturbance because more noticeable and interfering.
 Children are usually able to speak comfortably if at home with their immediate family.
 In less familiar settings or when unfamiliar people are around, children may feel unable to speak.

-SM is often misinterpreted as oppositionality (i.e. by teachers or other adult figures) because the child refuses to speak in certain settings but is able to speak in comfortable situations.
-However, SM is due to anxiety rather than a behavioral problem.
+SM is often misinterpreted as oppositionality by teachers or other adult figures because children with this condition do not speak in certain settings, but are able to speak comfortably in other environments.
+However, a preponderance of research suggests that SM is due to anxiety rather than a behavioral problem.
+In addition, SM is often assumed to be the result of trauma or neglect, but children with SM experience trauma at rates commensurate with the greater population.

 SM is not diagnosed if a child’s difficulty speaking is due to: